Protist: Biogeochemical cycles

 Marine protists have a fundamental impact on biogeochemical cycles, particularly the carbon cycle.
 As phytoplankton, they fix as much carbon as all terrestrial plants combined.
+Shells of biomineralizing marine protists accumulate as sediment that forms various geological features, such as chalk deposits, made of coccoliths, or sand stars, the remains of star-shaped foraminifers.
 Soil protists, particularly testate amoebae, contribute to the silica cycle as much as forest trees through the biomineralization of their shells.